 Whether you are smoking, grilling, roasting or, frying your chicken, we suggest that you brine it to take the flavor up to the next level.

-Chicken Brining Methods
+3 Different Chicken Brining Methods

-1) First we have a dry brine.
+1) First we have a dry chicken brine.
 This is basically in the form of a rub.
 You combine your dry seasonings and apply them to the chicken meat and allow the chicken to rest in the refrigerator or cooler for four to six hours.
-That is how long you brine chicken with a dry rub.
+That is how long you brine your chicken with a dry rub.

 After four to six hours in the refrigerator, remove the chicken and rinse it dry and let it sit for about thirty minutes to reach room temperature.
 Prior to cooking make sure that the chicken is dry so that you don’t end up with a soggy piece of meat.

 2) The second chicken brining method is a buttermilk brine.
 It is a quick and simple method and is great specifically for frying chicken.
 Buttermilk, salt and pepper to taste, and you are done.
-Keep the chicken in the refrigerator during the brining process and give the brine three to four hours.
+Keep the chicken in the refrigerator during the brining process and give it three to four hours.

 When frying your chicken after brining in buttermilk, you can shake the excess buttermilk off and go right to dredging in seasoned flour, then right into the fryer.